-Dr. Kiel’s expertise centers on polymers, polymer composites, and polymer additives.
-Formally trained as a chemical engineer with a focus on the performance and structure characterization of polymeric materials, Dr. Kiel has hands-on experience with membranes, plasticizers, coatings, formulations and organic electronic devices.
-He works extensively with implantable medical devices and medically relevant polymers, drug delivery systems, and polymer additives such as plasticizers, stabilizers, and fire retardants.
+Formally trained as a chemical engineer with a focus on the performance and structure characterization of polymeric materials, Dr. Kiel has hands-on experience with membranes, coatings, formulation technology, organic electronic devices, medical devices, and building materials, including insulated glass units (IGUs).
+He works extensively with implantable medical devices and medically relevant polymers, drug delivery systems, and additives and modifiers for plastics such as plasticizers, stabilizers, and fire retardants.
+He has also focused heavily on the historical uses and evolution of polymeric materials and additives such as polychlorinated biphenyls (PCBs) and related compounds.
 Dr. Kiel also works in the Additive Manufacturing space and is a member of the ASTM F42 Additive Manufacturing Technologies committee.

 Dr. Kiel has 15 years of experience in the production, development and research of polymeric materials, including automotive coatings, structural polymeric supports, reverse osmosis membranes and organic photovoltaics.
 Additionally, his expertise includes the understanding of consumer based and point-of-care protein detection applications, including those performed by lateral flow devices, and he has an understanding of the technical and financial challenges associated with start-up companies.